If you need a professional proofreader then you’re in the right place.

 - quality – a high standard of efficient error-checking.

 I graduated in the late 80s with a B.Ed degree in Primary Education, having grown up in Paisley, near Glasgow.
-Hence the Scottish name for my blog – have read any yet?
+Hence the Scottish name for my blog.
+Have you read any blog posts yet?

 On graduation, I ventured ‘South of the Border’ – eek – to begin teaching.
 I taught in classrooms in Essex, until three years ago.
 Now I apply my marking and marketing skills to freelancing.
 With MUCH enthusiasm.